dialogueone-dev/IT-documentation/server.md

 ## Introduction

 Understanding the dependencies and relationships between services running on a server is crucial for effective management and troubleshooting.
-Here's a list of services currently running on your server and their dependencies.
+Here's a list of services currently running on our server and their dependencies.

 ### List of Services and Dependencies